-Bitcoin Dips Below $60K as Israel Launches Strike on Iran
+Bitcoin Back Above $62K as Crypto Market Calms After Reports of Limited Damage From Israeli Attack

 Iran's first strike on Israel pushed down crypto and risk assets, while leading to a spike in gold.

-(BTC) fell 5%, dipping below $60,000 before quickly recovering to about that level, as Israel hit back against Iran for a missile strike last week.
+Bitcoin (BTC) came back over $62,000 as the market recovered after reports of limited damage from an Israeli strike on Iranian military targets.

-ABC News first reported that Israel had launched a retaliatory strike against Iran Friday morning Hong Kong time (around 1:30 UTC).
+ABC News first reported that Israel had launched a retaliatory strike against Iran on Friday morning.
 CNN quoted local media as saying that various military bases and airfields in the country have been hit by missiles.
+Al Jazeera reported that Iranian authorities are downplaying the nature of the attack, claiming it was a limited drone strike.

+Ether (ETH) also recovered slightly, according to CoinDesk Indices data, but was still trading below $3000.
 PAXG, a tokenized version of gold run by Paxos, is up nearly 3%, according to market data.

 March Zheng, a managing partner at Bizantine Capital, said that the next threshold for bitcoin is $55,000, should market turmoil continue.

-Note: UPDATE (April 19, 2024, 05:20 UTC): Updates headline and story with new information, adds additional details.